 2

 This is generally not considered good practice, but it does have its uses.
-To learn much more on the global
+To learn much more about the global

 keyword, check out Python Scope & the LEGB Rule: Resolving Names in Your Code.